 As far as arbitration is concerned, a distinction has to be made between domestic and international arbitration.
-International arbitration, i.e. an arbitration where at least one of the parties has its residency outside Switzerland when concluding the arbitration agreement, is governed by the 12th Chapter of the PILA.
+International arbitration, i.e., an arbitration where at least one of the parties has its residency outside Switzerland when concluding the arbitration agreement, is governed by the 12th Chapter of the PILA.
 Rules governing domestic arbitration are set out in the SCCP.

 As regards mediation, the SCCP only governs the relationship between mediation and state court litigation, but does not regulate the process itself.
 The parties are thus free to structure the mediation as they see fit.
+On 1 July 2019, the new Swiss Rules of Mediation of the Swiss Chambers' Arbitration Institution ("SCAI") came into force, which can be used by the parties of a mediation.

-1.3 Are there any areas of law in your jurisdiction that cannot use Arbitration/Mediation/Expert Determination/Tribunals/Ombudsman as a means of alternative dispute resolution?
+1.3 Are there any areas of law in your jurisdiction that cannot use Arbitration/Mediation/Expert Determination/ Tribunals/Ombudsman as a means of alternative dispute resolution?